Pseudotensor problem of gravitational energy-momentum and Noether's theorem revisited: Introduction

-There have been varied versions of variational principle and Noether's theorem in the literature[5], and different notations have been used by different authors.
-For the readers' convenience, and for the consistency of the reasoning, we start with presenting a general variational principle for classical fields in $n(\geqslant 2)$-dimensional spacetime with a Lagrangian containing the field quantity and its derivatives of up to the $N(\geqslant 1)$-th order.
-In section 2, the Lagrangian formalism is presented, and a generalized Hamilton-Jacobi equation for Hamilton's principal functional is obtained.
+In section 2, a general variational principle for classical fields is presented.
 In section 3, the Noether's theorem is rederived.
 Then, in section 4, these general results are applied to the specific case of general relativity, especially Noether's theorem is applied to get quite a few conservation laws in GR.
-It is noted that most of the conserved quantities obtained here are not tensors like various gravitational energy-momentum complexes.
-By using a counter-example, we show that the non-localizability of gravitational energy-momentum can not be simply attributed to the equivalence principle.
-Then Noether's theorem is revisited in section 5, and it is shown that the so-called pseudotensor problem of varied gravitational energy-momentum complexes is a result of taking different geometrical physical objects as one and the same; as a matter of fact, all the Noether's conserved quantities in GR are scalars; and the non-locality difficulty does not really exist.
+It is noted that the conserved quantities obtained here are not tensors, like various gravitational energy-momentum complexes.
+Then Noether's theorem is revisited in section 5, and there the main theorems are proved.
+In section 6, physical significance of the main theorems are discussed.

 These results will be used to explore the energy-momentum conservation and the gravitational energy-momentum in GR in a later paper.